1QAeM/1QAeM/README.md

 ## if you are here, then you are wondering who I am...or, as they say in some countries " what kind of fruit are you " ?)
 ### First of All I'm human
 I love
--:family: my family and
+-:family: my family and -🎵 music
--🍖 meat
--🎵 music
+-:computer: Computers